Operation of the Compliance System

 Ongoing compliance training and educational activities are an indispensable part of promoting the Group compliance programs.

-In order to promote the awareness of compliance, encourage the high ethical standards, and cultivate an open workplace environment, the Company and the Group companies in Japan conduct small group discussion training (interactive training) using training materials developed in-house.
+In order to promote the awareness of compliance, encourage the highest ethical standards, and cultivate an open workplace environment, the Company and the Group companies in Japan conduct small group dialogue periodically (Compliance Communication Meeting) using training materials developed in-house.

-Furthermore, we are striving to further raise compliance awareness within the Group by conducting Senior Executive driven activities, such as periodic messages from our CEO to the Group regarding the importance of compliance.
+Furthermore, we are striving to further raise compliance awareness within the Group by conducting activities, such as periodic messages (twice a year) from our CEO to the Group regarding the importance of compliance.